edraj/dmart/frontend/src/routes/index.md

 - Entries and attachments can involve structured, unstructured and binary data
 - Entry changes are tracked for auditing and review : Who, when and what
 - Entries are represented using file-based Json that is optionally schema-enabled
-- Operational store can always reconstruct its index from the file-based data.
+- Operational store can always be reconstructed from the file-based data.

 </Col><Col>